VictoriaLoseva/CSE141L/README.md

      b. implement in top_level.sv

+9. Control.sv: I propose generating all control signals for every instruction in the set seperately, it might make it easier to debug.
-9. Once unit tests on processor elements are good, go to debugging assembler (for example, simple branches and trying to calculate P4)
+10. Once unit tests on processor elements are good, go to debugging assembler (for example, simple branches and trying to calculate P4)
-10. Finish writing the assembly for programs 1-3
+11. Finish writing the assembly for programs 1-3
     a.
 Fill in the blanks for P1
     b.
 Fill in the blanks for P2
     c.
 Figure out branching logic in P2